 When prescribed by a doctor, Epi-Pens and inhalers may be carried by a student with parental permission.
-In addition, a second inhaler or EpiPen must be provided to the main office for emergency purposes.
+In addition, it is recommended that a second inhaler be provided to the main office for emergency purposes.
+The school has stock epinephrine available for emergency use.
+However, it is recommended that students keep an individual epi-pen on their person, or in the health office, for field trips or sports activities.

 These medications must be accompanied by a doctor's order and plan for use, specifically: